GPVcode/aiAssistant/README.md

 - axios
 Once initial server is set up, I set up OpenAI to introduce GPT-3.5 into my application.
 I started by configuring openAI to my server.
 I then introduced Axios to inside of my routes file to call the openAI api from node.

-After setting up initial routes in the backend, I went back to client to set up redux and redux toolkit to simplify boilerplate code that lets me manage state and make store api calls in our global store in a simple and straightforward way.
+After setting up initial routes in the backend, I went back to client to set up redux and redux toolkit to simplify boilerplate code that manages state and stores api calls in our global store in a simple and straightforward way.
+I proceeded to set up slices that will make api calls to my backend and then set up store in my main client index file.
+After creating the hook in my API slice file, I can now use the hook to make an API call in a new component in a Ai.jsx file.